Mechanical Testing machines and pull testers

-Our mechanical testing equipment is manufactured by WANCE group.
-They have been involved in mechanical testing for over 20 years, and their superior expertise made them an easy choice.
+Our mechanical testing equipment is manufacturs are Hydrajaws WANCE group and Ibertest They have been involved in mechanical testing for over 70 years, and their superior expertises made them an easy choice.

 We offer full installation and service of mechanical testing equipment in Scandinavia and Baltic regions.
 Whatever your mechanical testing needs are, we have got you covered!

 - Portable version pull testers for testing the critical holding force of anchors, fixings in large range of construction materials

 - HDT/VICAT testing equipment

 Which mechanical testing instruments are suited for you?